vvcgithub/training-laravel/README.md

 1. Open a browser, type the URL `http://127.0.0.1:8000/` to view the app.

 ### CHALLENGE: Create your own!
-1. Try to create your own Laravel app applying the ideas implemented from this example
+1. Try to create your own Laravel app applying the ideas implemented from the given training sample.